PauGarciaMartinez/dojo-blog/README.md

 ## About language and framework

-For this project, I've used JavaScript (ES6+) and Vue 3.
-I've also used Vue Router.
+For this project, I've used JavaScript (ES6+), Vue 3 with Composition API and Vue Router, and Firebase.

 This app consists in a blog with a homepage that lists every post.
 By clicking them, you can access all post details.
-You can filter by tag, and create new posts, too.
+You can filter by tag, and create and delete posts, too.

 You can check it here: